monome/docs/norns/extending.md

 ```

 adding a new entry here will make another C function accessible from
-lua by adding a new value to the `_norns` table. all such functions
+lua by adding a new value to the `_norns` table,
-have the same signature (argument and return value types). we need to
+e.g. `_norns.screen_update`. all such functions have the same C
-add a function declaration (toward the top of the file):
+signature. we need to add a function declaration (toward the top of
+the file):

 ```c
 static int _screen_peek(lua_State *l);